bebraw/ssg-benchmark/README.md

 npm run autocannon:ssg
 ```

 To run the whole suite that emits a CSV suitable for `main.tex`, use `npm run autocannon` and copy the output.
-Since each test takes about 30 seconds, expect running the whole suite to take roughly 1.5 minutes.
+Since each test takes about 30 seconds, expect running the whole suite to take roughly two minutes.

 ## Tools